 I didn’t quit, though.
 I had nothing better to do, so I carried on.

-I used my Facebook page to share my content, but also to educate my target audience.
+I used my Facebook page to share my content, but also to educate my target This is the group of people who can potentially see your ads.
+You help influence this by adjusting age, gender, location, detailed targeting (interests and behaviors), custom audiences, and more.
+More.
 I’d typically share my blog posts as well as articles from others to provide value.

 Facebook ads were part of my strategy, but they certainly weren’t at the top of the list.
 I had no money.
 In fact, we were quickly falling into debt.
 So if I wasn’t running free ads from a coupon I dug up, I was running ads for $1 per day.